hawkirk/PyCongress/README.md

 ## Misc.

-`pycongress` currently only supports the `bill`, `member`, and `congress` endpoints.
+`pycongress` is currently in alpha development and only supports the `bill`, `member`, and `congress` endpoints.
 Support for more endpoints is planned in the future.

 This project was inspired by [propublica-congress](https://github.com/eyeseast/propublica-congress).